pscedu/psc-wpdocs/aibd/rapids.md

 ### cuDF statistics example

-The original can be found here: https://github.com/rapidsai/cudf
+The original can be found here: [https://github.com/rapidsai/cudf](https://github.com/rapidsai/cudf).

-Load a public dataset, from a CSV file on GitHub, into a GPU memory-resident DataFrame and perform a basic calculation.
+This example loads a public dataset, from a CSV file on GitHub, into a GPU memory-resident DataFrame and performs a basic calculation.

-All of the CSV parsing and operations for calculating the tip percentage and average is done on the GPU.
+All of the CSV parsing and the operations for calculating the tip percentage and average are done on the GPU.

+Create a file name cuDF.py with the folowing content:
 ```python
 # cuDF.py